ewingjm/power-version/README.md

 ## Introduction

 Generating a [Semantic Version](https://semver.org/) number from Git history can often be advantageous.
-A tool commonly used to do this is [GitVersion](https://gitversion.net/docs/) and, although GitVersion works great in most circumstances, Power Apps solutions pose some unique challenges:
+A tool commonly used to do this is [GitVersion](https://gitversion.net/docs/).
+GitVersion works great in most scenarios but, unfortunately, Power Apps solutions pose some unique challenges:

 - More than one solution will often be source-controlled in the same repository (e.g. as part of a package)
 - Solution versions do not accept all valid Semantic Versions (e.g. those with suffixes)